 A Personal Injury Trust cannot be set up later than 52 weeks after any compensation is received

 Once the trust has been set up, the Department of Work and Pensions should be informed

 A lump sum compensation payment is commonly awarded after someone has experienced a serious injury.
 This may include claimants who have been awarded instalments of annual or ‘periodical’ compensation payments, as they can also receive an initial lump sum payment for loss of earnings and certain other damages.

 If a Personal Injury Trust has not been set up and a lump sum is paid into a personal bank account, the Inland Revenue will treat it as income received.
-Unfortunately, if the claimant then has over £6000 they are likely to lose some or all of their entitlement to means-tested benefits.
-Such benefits may include Employment Support Allowance (ESA), Income Support, Housing Benefit, and Jobseekers Allowance – all of which are being gradually replaced by the Universal Credit scheme by 2017.
+Unfortunately, if the claimant then has over a certain level of capital they are likely to lose some or all of their entitlement to means-tested benefits.

 Some people who receive a lump sum compensation award may not be currently in receipt of means-tested benefits.
 However, it is important to consider a point in the future where receiving benefits may become necessary.
 A lump sum compensation payment may not last forever, and it is possible that a claimant will one day need to consider benefits.
 Therefore, it is crucial to remain eligible, even after the receipt of compensation.